ndawlab/vectorRPE/README.rst

 This repo contains the code needed to reproduce the model and figures from the manuscript: `Lee et al. 2022 <https://www.biorxiv.org/content/10.1101/2022.02.28.482379v1>`_.
 The data needed to run the figure notebook will be available on figshare upon publication.

+This repository is being actively updated and organized.
+TODO: add requirements and conda environment yml file

 Author
 ^^^^^^
 Rachel Lee (rslee [at] princeton.edu)